 - Capture real-time production data for continuous improvement

 Lean manufacturing is a dynamic system rather than a one-time project.
-Additionally, your shop floor becomes more robust, adaptable, and able to maintain long-term operational excellence with the proper digital infrastructure.
+Additionally, your shop floor becomes more robust, adaptable, and able to maintain long-term operational excellence.
+And this is because you're powering lean with the proper digital infrastructure.

 Where VKS Comes Into Play

-With robust yet user-friendly digital tools made for real-world manufacturing, VKS assists you in transforming your processes into visual, easy-to-follow, digitally standardized guides.
+With robust, user-friendly digital tools made for real-world manufacturing, VKS assists transforming your processes into visual, easy-to-follow, digitally standardized guides.
 Whether you're just starting or want to update existing systems, VKS offers the resources required to:

 - Standardize best practices